cibs-imhans/cibs-imhans.github.io/_pages/commitee.md

 ---

+### **Institutional Human Ethics Committee (IMHANS Ethics Committee) **
+IMHANS Ethics Committee (Reg.
+No: EC/NEW/INST2023/4210) is entrusted with the responsibility to undertake the ethical review of research proposals prior to initiation, and also have a continuing responsibility to regularly monitor the approved research to ensure ethical compliance during the conduct of research and to ensure that the rights, safety and well-being of research participants is protected.
+IMHANS Ethics Committee has been constituted to facilitate research involving human subjects in accordance with the ICMR National Ethical Guidelines for Biomedical and Health Research Involving Human Participants, 2017.

+**Chairperson**
+* Dr. Chandni R
+<br/> Professor, Department of General Medicine, Government Medical College, Kozhikode, Kerala

+**Vice Chairperson**
+* Dr. Manu Jose
+<br/> Assistant Professor, Department of Pharmacology, Government Medical College, Kozhikode, Kerala

+**Member secretary**
+* Dr. Seema P Uthaman
+<br/> Assistant Professor, Deparment of Psychiatric Social Work, Institute of Mental Health and Neurosciences (IMHANS), Kozhikode, Kerala

+**Member secretary**
+* Dr. Reena George
+<br/> Assistant Professor, Deparment of Psychiatric Nursing, Institute of Mental Health and Neurosciences (IMHANS), Kozhikode, Kerala

+**Members**
+* Dr. Amrutha Radhakrishan (Clinician)
+* Adv Thilakananthan C (Legal Expert)
+* Damodaran N K (Lay Person)
+* Dr Biju George (Scientific Member)
+* Dr Chandramukhi Kotian (Social Scientist)
+* Dr Harish M T (Psychiatry)
+* Dr Jayanthi M R (Nursing)

+---
 ### **Institutional Biosafety Committee (IBSC)**
 As mandated in the Rules 1989 of Environment (Protection) Act 1986, IMHANS has constituted an institutional biosafety committee (BT/IKBP/636/2022) as per the guidelines of the Department of Biotechnology (DBT), Government of India.
 IBSC facilitates the research involving recombinant-DNA (rDNA) materials, genetically modified organisms (GMOs), and living modified organisms (LMOs) and implements biosafety procedures to ensure safety to the users as well as to the environment.